diegoPanino/converTeglia/README.md

-#ConverTeglia
+# ConverTeglia
 My personal first app wrote in React Native.
-*-Allow to do a html scrap of the main Italian web site for recipes, and make the simple math to convert the ingredients for different trays or number of person.
+* Allow to do a html scrap of the main Italian web site for recipes, and make the simple math to convert the ingredients for different trays or number of person.
-*-Is possible to add manually a recipe
+* Is possible to add manually a recipe
-*-Simple saved recipes system
+* Simple saved recipes system
-*-Allow to create a favourite trays
+* Allow to create a favourite trays